My 12-year-old and I were on our way to a meeting at her new school when she asked, “Is there anything good about middle

 Her question made me laugh.
 The rumors about the horrors of middle school are apparently still flying around, all these years after I attended middle school.

 “Of course!”
 I answered, “You’ll meet new friends, have more freedom, and you won’t be stuck with the same teacher all day long.”

 That night when I went to bed, I began to think about how the upcoming months will bring a new season in life for my youngest child.
 Middle school marks the transition from childhood to adulthood.
 And that road is full of discovery, change, and unfortunately, doubt.
-I thought back to my own middle school days and what I wish I’d known then, and things I think every middle schooler should know.
+I thought back to my own middle school days, what I wish I’d known then, and things I think every middle schooler should know.

 What I Want My Daughter to Know about Middle School:

 1. You do fit in.

 Even if you don’t know it yet, even though you might not know it until high school or college, one thing middle schoolers should know is that you belong in this world.
 It may take time, but eventually you’ll find your tribe.
 Meanwhile be yourself, be kind, and don’t give up.

 2. You’re smart, really smart.

 Don’t let the fact that you failed your history quiz, or screwed up your band solo, or forgot your locker combination make you think otherwise.
 Your body is changing at a fast rate and hormones cause us to do and act a little crazy sometimes.
 Just work hard and believe in yourself.
 You’re going to make it in this world.